orion787/INA__Internet-Network-Assault/README.md

 ## Technical Details
 - Written in C++.
 - Requires C++14 standard or higher.
+- Works on Linux and macOS operating systems.

 ## Disclaimer
 This tool is intended for educational purposes and testing servers under your control only.
 Using INA for illegal activities against servers you do not own violates the law.